IsaacTheGrey/pdu_clock_modelling/README.md

-# Goodwin Model Simulation
+# Goodwin-like model simulation of a circadian clock

-This project simulates the Goodwin model, a simplified circadian rhythm model.
+This project has the aim of simulating the circadian/circalunidian clock of the marine bristleworm _Platynereis dumerilii_ starting from known transcriptomic and (in the future) proteomic data.

 ## Project Structure